Well, I think here is the right place for the boring bio stuff

 Shortly after, I embarked on a freelance career which gave me the freedom to work on all sorts of projects with different kinds of businesses - from charities and environmental organisations, to fitness instructors, boxing events and weapons resellers.
 Some people find it shocking that I pride myself with creating the only online shop that sells a dildo in the shape of Queen Elizabeth II, but the braver the project, the more I enjoy working on it.

-For over 2 years I've been working as a Web designer at Action Bikes and Foska, which gave me the opportunity to work with world renown brands such as Brompton, Trek, Raleigh, Look, Marin Bikes California, Wilier, and Pashley.
-I’m currently enjoying a role as a UI/UX Designer and Front-end Dev at PeerIndex, where I have the oportunity to build awesome data driven social analytical web app with a huge potential.
+For over 2 years I've been working as a UX and UI designer at Action Bikes and Foska, which gave me the opportunity to work with world renown brands such as Brompton, Trek, Raleigh, Look, Marin Bikes California, Wilier and Pashley.
+Later on I joined PeerIndex as a lead designer.
+We built an awesome data driven social analytical web app and got acquired by Brandwatch in November 2014.